What is a Budget and Budgeting Process?

-This approach’s advantage is that the lower management saves a lot of time and gets a readymade budget to be followed.
+The top-down approach’s advantage is that the lower management saves a lot of time and gets a ready-made budget to be followed.
 They hardly participate in the preparation of the central budget.
 The senior managers’ experience, coupled with past-performance figures, comes in handy in such budgeting processes.

 This budgeting process starts at the departmental level and moves up to higher levels.
 Every department within the company is required to prepare plans for its proposed activities for the next budget period and estimate the costs it will incur.
 These individual budgets are combined to create a bigger all-inclusive budget.

 The first step in preparing a budget is to identify the budget goals and how they will be achieved.
-Factors such as the business’s socio-economic surroundings, sales trends, etc. have to be taken into consideration for setting the goals.
+Factors such as the business’s socioeconomic surroundings, sales trends, etc., have to be taken into consideration for setting goals.
 Also, these goals have to be set according to the economic resources available to the company.
 A budget will be of no use without proper funding.

-The next step in a budget is to scrutinize the costing for the business.
+The next step in a budget is to scrutinize the cost for the business.
 Also, evaluating factors that can affect input costs during the budget period has to be done.
-Revision of the compensation plans of the employees takes place every year in most of the companies.
-Proper provisions should be created for variations in these costs and compensation plans to make the budget realistic and achievable.
+Revision of the compensation plans of the employees takes place every year in most companies.
+To make the budget realistic and achievable, proper provisions should be created for variations in these costs and compensation plans.

 The next important step is to prepare different types of subsidiary budgets for the organization.
-Proper and realistic forecasts for the different types of budgets such as sales, production, cash, purchase, labor and overheads, selling, general and administrative expenses have to be made.
+Proper and realistic forecasts for the different types of budgets, such as sales, production, cash, purchase, labor and overheads, selling, and general and administrative expenses, have to be made.
 A realistic plan for the sources of revenue is the need for the budget period.
-Planning of expenditure should be accordingly as the company cannot spend more than what it earns.
+Planning of expenditure should be done accordingly as the company cannot spend more than what it earns.
 Thus, the revenue target decides and dictates the expected quantum of expenses to achieve these revenue targets.

-Most of the companies have the policy of declaring bonuses for their employees at the end of the financial year as per its financial results.
+Most companies have a policy of declaring bonuses for their employees at the end of the financial year as per their financial results.
 Many may declare mid-year bonuses in case of exceptional performances.
 Such expenses can become significant in the case of big companies.
 Hence, due provisions have to be made in the budget for such unplanned giveaways.

 After finalizing all the above steps, a review of the assumptions as per the budget model should be done.
 Also, a thorough review of the entire budget is essential.
 If there is a need for any changes in the budget, it can be done now.